 The Geographer is still a fairly new quirky addition to the food options in Fort William, but has already gathered a number of fans.
 The food here is different to other offerings in the town with, as the name suggests, an international twist on locally sourced ingredients.
 The wines and beers on offer are also diverse and interesting, and the prices are very reasonable.

-Bar, Hotel Restaurant, Restaurant, European, British, $$$
+Bar, Hotel Restaurant, Restaurant, European, British

 Brown’s restaurant is located in the modern Nevis Bank Inn, at the entrance to the wonderful Glen Nevis.
 The attention to detail is spot-on, with excellent touches like iced water being delivered to your table upon arrival.
 Service is good and the menu full of Scottish produce, such as venison, Highland lamb, and haggis, all served in hearty portions.
 The drink selection is equally impressive.
 There are separate lunch and dinner menus and it is best to check whether the restaurant can cover breakfast if you are a non-resident.
 Booking is advised as this can be a popular spot!

-Bar, Pub, Pub Grub, British, $$$
+Bar, Pub, Restaurant, Pub Grub, British, Cocktails, Wine, Beer

 This is a traditional pub that serves a wide selection of food.
 Breakfast is served until 12, after which there is a lunch menu until 6pm, then dinner until 9pm.
 Options may surprise you, as might the prices, which offer excellent value for money.
 With a friendly Highland welcome included, and live entertainment on offer, this is a favourite among both locals and visitors.